biobakery/MetaPhlAn/README.md

 ```
 #!python

-python ../metaphlan2_strainer.py --mpa_pkl ../db_v20/mpa_v20_m200.pkl --ifn_samples consensus_markers/*.markers --output_dir output --nprocs_main 10 --print_clades_only > output/clades.txt
+python ../strainphlan.py --mpa_pkl ../db_v20/mpa_v20_m200.pkl --ifn_samples consensus_markers/*.markers --output_dir output --nprocs_main 10 --print_clades_only > output/clades.txt
 ```

 The clade names in the output file "clades.txt" will be used for the next step.

 Step 5.
 Build the multiple sequence alignment and phylogenetic tree:

 This step will align and clean the *sample-reconstructed strains* (stored in the marker files produced in step 3) and *reference-genome-reconstructed strains* (extracted based on the database markers in step 4) to produce a multiple sequence alignment (MSA) and store it in the file "clade_name.fasta".
-From this MSA file, MetaPhlAn2_Strainer will call RAxML to build the phylogenetic tree.
+From this MSA file, StrainPhlAn will call RAxML to build the phylogenetic tree.
-Note that: all marker files (\*.markers) **must be used together** as the input for the metaphlan2_strainer.py script because MetaPhlAn2_Strainer needs to align all of the strains at once.
+Note that: all marker files (\*.markers) **must be used together** as the input for the strainphlan.py script because StrainPhlAn needs to align all of the strains at once.

 The commands to run are: